 The High Tech High Graduate School of Education, in partnership with three Southern California school districts, will leverage lesson study within a networked improvement community to explore how student-centered instruction and assessment strategies impact student mathematical understanding and achievement, particularly for Latinx and African American students.

-Robust and Equitable Measures to Identify Quality Schools (REMIQS)
+Robust and Equitable Measures to Inspire Quality Schools (REMIQS)

 JFF and Urban Institute

 This five-year research project aims to reimagine the way states, districts, and the general public have grown accustomed to evaluating school quality.

 Deeper Learning and Diffusion of Innovation and Scaled Impact of New Hampshire’s Work-Study Practices

 JFF with New Hampshire Learning Initiative, Center for Innovation in Education, and the New Hampshire Department of Education

 This research-practice partnership examines how work-study practices related to communication, collaboration, creative thinking and self-direction are being adopted and scaled across the state.